kamranayub/CaliburnBindableAppBar/README.md

 * The Panorama control aborts transitions when you change the ApplicationBar's visibility (`null`, `Opacity = 0`, etc.) so to workaround it, there's a small background sleep of a configurable wait time (`PanoramaWaitThreshold`)

+* Panorama is weird on Windows Phone 8 and the BAB doesn't play nice with it.

 ## Installation